Adidas Solar RNR Review Facts

 The stability in the Solar RNR is average.
 The biggest highlight is the molded TPU surrounding the heel.
 This feature ensures the runner that the back of his or her foot will stay in place no matter how relaxed or rough your run is.
 Adidas also added the FitFrame feature in the heel.
 The TPU material serves the same purpose in the heel that it does within the midsole.
 It will absorb the impact that travels throughout the heel area, keeping the area free from any discomfort.

 10.5 millimeters is the drop measurement for both the men's and women's versions

 of this shoe.
 The drop for the Solar RNR is slightly above the more recent "average" standard of 10 millimeters.
-Some feedback has stated that the runners started to feel knee pain, although it isn’t proven to be due to the slight increase in drop.
+Some feedback has stated that the runners started to feel knee pain, although it isn’t proven to be due to the slight increase in the drop.

 • Boost midsole provides superior energy